NREL/ROSCO/docs/source/toolbox_input.rst

 :code:`ASO_Mode` : Float

-    Adaptive safe operation (0- no safe operation, 1- AEPS system is on, 2- ASCOS system is on)
+    Adaptive safe operation (0- no safe operation, 1- AEPS system is on, 2- BEPS system is on 3- ASCOS system is on)

     *Default* = 0